-So, let’s take stock.
+So, let us take stock.
 Evolution has provided us with two cognitive systems: the first is fast and frugal.
 It leads to reasoning errors because of its approximating nature, error management and a 'mismatch' between the problems it was designed to solve (stone age problems) and the problems we face today.
-System 2 can put our thinking back on track, but it requires effort and it usually stays in the background.
+System 2 can put our thinking back on track, but it requires effort, and it usually stays in the background.
 Kahneman (2011) calls system 2 'the lazy controller'.
 System 2 only intervenes if there is no response from system 1 (e.g. calculate 25x56 - we do not have an immediate, intuitive answer for this) and when we deliberately switch it on to check the output of system 1 (by consciously reflecting on a problem).

-And that is precisely what the critical thinker does: she is aware of the fact that our automatic, intuitive thinking is fallible (in certain contexts) and calls upon system 2 (our conscious, reflective thinking) to check the output of system 1.
+Now, this is precisely what the critical thinker does: she recognizes the fact that our automatic, intuitive thinking is fallible (in certain contexts) and calls upon system 2 (our conscious, reflective thinking) to check the output of system 1.
 Because system 1 can never be switched off, those answers come automatically.
-It is therefore a matter of checking the constant flow of system 1 regularly and not following it blindly.
+It is therefore a matter of checking the constant flow of system 1 regularly, and not following it blindly.

 Other sources of irrationality